ibm-cloud-docs/api-handbook/design/types.md

   considered a valid integer, but MAY be rejected by other validation rules.
 * The `null` JSON keyword MAY be accepted if the field is nullable and MUST NOT be accepted otherwise.
-* Any other value MUST be rejected with a `400` status code and appropriate error response model if the field is required and SHOULD be ignored otherwise, subject to [robustness considerations](/docs/api-handbook/design/errors.html#robustness-tradeoffs).
+* Any other value MUST be rejected with a `400` status code and appropriate error response model.

 #### Query parameters
 {: #integer-query-parameters}